Daviesia latifolia: Description

 The flowers are borne in leaf axils along up to three racemes, the peduncle 10–20 mm long, the rachis 25–80 mm long, each flower on a pedicel 1.5–4 mm long.
 The sepals are 3–5 mm long and joined at the base, the upper two joined for most of their length and the lower three triangular and 0.5–1 mm long.
 The standard petal is broadly egg-shaped, 6–9 mm long and orange-yellow and maroon with a yellow centre, the wings 5.5–8 mm long and yellow and maroon, and the keel 4.5–5.5 mm long and maroon.
 Flowering occurs from September to December and the fruit is triangular pod 6.5–11 mm long.

+Taxonomy

-TaxonomyDaviesia latifolia was first formally described in 1811 by Robert Brown in Aiton's Hortus Kewensis.
+Daviesia latifolia was first formally described in 1811 by Robert Brown in Aiton's Hortus Kewensis.
 The specific epithet (latifolia) means "broad-leaved".

 Distribution and habitat

 Hop bitter-pea grows in forest, often as an understorey plant and occurs at altitudes up to 1800 m, from the Granite Belt of south-eastern Queensland, through the tablelands, western slopes and south coast of New South Wales, to most of Victoria apart, from the north west of the state.
 It is also common in dry woodlands in Tasmania.